martinklepsch/s3-beam/README.md

 In your frontend code you can now use `s3-beam.client/s3-pipe`.
 `s3-pipe`'s argument is a channel where completed uploads will be reported.
 The function returns a channel where you can put File objects that should get uploaded.
-It might also take an extra options map with the previously mentioned `:server-url` like so:
+It can also take an extra options map with the previously mentioned `:server-url` like so:

     (s3/s3-pipe uploaded {:server-url "/my-cool-route"})